sachinratan/k8s-dkr-cicd/Jenkins and cloud integration.md

-Following are steps to integrate the Jenkins master with cloud provider e.g. Amazon EKS
+## Following are steps to integrate the Jenkins master with cloud provider e.g. Amazon EKS

-Pre-requisites : Install required plugin
+#### Pre-requisites : Install required plugin

-Go to path `Jenkins >> Manage Jenkins >> Plugins` and install following plugin which will be required for cloud, pipeline, and docker cliemt up.
+Go to path `Jenkins >> Manage Jenkins >> Plugins` and install following plugin which will be required for cloud, pipeline, and docker client set up.

 - Kubernetes plugin
 - Pipeline plugin
 - Git plugin
 - Docker plugin

-Scenario 1: Jenkins master running on the same k8s cluster:
+### Scenario 1: Jenkins master running on the same k8s cluster:

-Step 1 : Configure Cloud:
+#### Step 1 : Configure Cloud:

 Go to path `Jenkins >> Manage Jenkins >> Clouds >> New cloud` and give the name to cloud: